Cones & Modules

 Seismic module

 Seismic cone penetration testing has demonstrated to be a very accurate and reliable method to determine low strain in situ compression (P) and shear (S) wave velocity profiles.
 These velocities are directly related to the various soil elastic constants (such as the Poisson’s ratio, shear modulus, bulk modulus and Young’s modulus) and they are used in both static and dynamic soil analysis (to assess the response to earthquakes or dynamic loads produced by wind turbines or rotating equipment).
 Another important use of estimated shear wave velocities in geotechnical design is in the liquefaction assessment of soils (since the shear wave velocity is influenced by many of the same variables that influence liquefaction).
-The following options are available for this module:

 • use of either geophones or accelerometers as seismic sensor